xtexx/central/TEAMS.md

 Purpose: Improve Forgejo.
 Anyone can become a member of the team, as long as they need the associated permissions to contribute to Forgejo.
 Anyone can ask that an existing member confirms their membership in accordance to the [decision making process](DECISION-MAKING.md).

+Members of the [mergers team](#mergers) are responsible for managing the membership of the contributors team.
+They can add new members even when the contributor did not apply for it formally.
+If they remove members for any reason, they must do so after listing the contributors to be removed in a governance issue explaining the reasons.
+When contributors are removed after long periods of inactivity, the issue documenting their removal can be done simultaneously.

 The team has access to most Forgejo repositories:

 * On codeberg.org: ([discussions](https://codeberg.org/forgejo/discussions), [docs](https://codeberg.org/forgejo/docs), [forgejo](https://codeberg.org/forgejo/forgejo), [governance](https://codeberg.org/forgejo/governance), [sustainability](https://codeberg.org/forgejo/sustainability), [website](https://codeberg.org/forgejo/website), [user-research](https://codeberg.org/forgejo/user-research)).